How to choose the right 3D material for the background you want to draw: Line art edition

 First, use "CLIP STUDIO MODELER" to set up 3D materials for Clip Studio Paint.

-Since this is something you set in MODELER, and you can't do anything about the downloaded materials, this information may not be of much use even if you know it.
+Since this is something you set in MODELER, and you can't do anything about the downloaded materials, it may not be very useful information to know.

 Therefore, I'll write it here as a bonus.